icopy-site/awesome/docs/awesome/awesome-ocaml.md

 ## Books

 - [More OCaml: Algorithms, Methods, and Diversions](https://www.amazon.com/More-OCaml-Algorithms-Methods-Diversions/dp/0957671113/) – In More OCaml John Whitington takes a meandering tour of functional programming with OCaml, introducing various language features and describing some classic algorithms.
 The book ends with a large worked example dealing with the production of PDF files.
 There are questions for each chapter together with worked answers and hints.
-- [How to Think Like a (https://github.com/ocaml-community/awesome-ocaml/blob/master/Functional) Programmer](http://www.greenteapress.com/thinkocaml/index.html) by Allen Downey and Nicholas Monje – How to Think Like a Computer Scientist is an introductory programming textbook based on the OCaml language.
+- [How to Think Like a (Functional) Programmer](http://www.greenteapress.com/thinkocaml/index.html) by Allen Downey and Nicholas Monje – How to Think Like a Computer Scientist is an introductory programming textbook based on the OCaml language.
 It is a modified version of Think Python by Allen Downey.
 It is intended for newcomers to programming and also those who know some programming but want to learn programming in the function-oriented paradigm, or those who simply want to learn OCaml.
 - [OCaml from the Very Beginning](http://ocaml-book.com/) by J. Whitington - OCaml from the Very Beginning will appeal both to new programmers, and experienced programmers eager to explore functional languages such as OCaml.
 - [Pearls of Functional Algorithm Design](https://www.amazon.co.uk/Pearls-Functional-Algorithm-Design-Richard/dp/0521513383) by Richard Bird - It summaries 30 hard algorithm problems in function programming world.
 Although it is for Haskell, the algorithm problems are very interesting and trying to solve them in OCaml also helps the thinking of functional programming.
 Partial solutions in OCaml are [here](https://github.com/MassD/pearls).
 - [Real World OCaml](https://realworldocaml.org/) by Y. Minsky, A. Madhavapeddy and J. Hickey - Functional programming for the masses.